typeorm/typeorm/docs/decorator-reference.md

 Relation id is used only for representation.
 The underlying relation is not added/removed/changed when chaining the value.

-## Subscriber and listener decorators - Query-Life-Cycle-Hooks
+## Subscriber and listener decorators

 #### `@AfterLoad`